 Hundreds of words from the Portuguese language are derived from Arabic.
 It has also absorbed words from Italian, French, and English.
 The most common ones include – televisão, estudante, universidade, mapa, problema and bicicleta.

-English also, has adopted some words from Portuguese language like cobra, flamingo Piranha and the Brazilian cocktail – caipirinha.
+English also, has adopted some words from the Portuguese language like a cobra, flamingo Piranha, and the Brazilian cocktail – caipirinha.

 8. The longest Portuguese word

 The longest Portuguese word is an otorrinolaringologista, which means an ear, nose, and throat doctor.
 Wonder how the longest words in most languages come from the medical side.

 9. Very similar to Spanish

 Although the Portuguese language has a fine resemblance to Spanish, it is more closely associated with the Galician spoken by about 3 million people in the northwest corner of Spain.
 Portuguese-speaking people can easily understand Spanish.